FOAM TECHNOLOGY OVERVIEW

 A look at the competition illustrates differences between the materials.
 Flat Tire Defender is 50 grams heavier than CushCore, yet it fills a much smaller volume within the tire.
 Huck Norris is made from an open cell foam, which absorbs tire sealant and has only a fraction of the energy absorption capacity of CushCore.

-CushCore inserts are manufactured in Canada to tightly controlled quality standards.
+CushCore inserts are manufactured to tightly controlled quality standards.